-Unfortunately, brain injury can often lead to a sleep disorder.
-The American Academy of Neurology reports that as many as 40 to 65 percent of people with mild traumatic brain injury complain of insomnia.
+Sleeping disorders can be a common occurrence after brain injury.
+The American Academy of Neurology reports that as many as 40 to 65 percent of people with mild traumatic brain injury experience insomnia.

-This can be hard to detect because people with brain injuries can also have a fatigue disorder.
-Although some people have problems with getting too much sleep, the usual sleep disorder is trouble sleeping at night.
-This includes problems with timing of sleep at night, then feeling drowsy during the day.
+This can be hard to detect because people with brain injuries often have a fatigue disorder as well.
+Some people have problems with getting too much sleep, although trouble sleeping at night is most common.

 There can be a variety of other causes disrupting sleep.
 Discomfort from headache, neck pain or back pain will always make it hard to get to sleep.
 Depression is common after a brain injury and people may find they fall asleep easily but wake up several hours before dawn and are unable to sleep again.
-Anxiety and inability to handle stress are other problems for many.
-Negative thoughts whirring through the mind will usually make it very hard to fall asleep.
+Anxiety and stress are other factors for many.
+Recurrent thoughts whirring through the mind make it very hard to fall asleep.

 Sleeping your way to recovery